 American Express offers several co-branded Hilton credit cards that earn Hilton Honors rewards.
-If you use one for your normal spending at the grocery store, gas station and online shopping, you can earn Hilton Honors points with every purchase.
-These cards usually come with a new card member bonus as well, giving you the opportunity to earn a lot of points in a short period of time.
+If you use one for your everyday spending—such as at grocery stores and gas stations and for online shopping—you can earn Hilton Honors points with every purchase.
+These cards usually come with a welcome bonus for new card members as well, giving you the opportunity to earn a lot more points in a short period of time.

 Ride with Lyft

-If you like to ride-share when you travel, it could pay to use Lyft more often.
-You can link your Hilton Honors and Lyft accounts to earn three points for every dollar you spend on individual Lyft rides and two points for every dollar on shared rides.
+If you like to rideshare when you travel, it could pay to use Lyft more often.
+You can link your Hilton Honors and Lyft accounts to earn up to 3X points per dollar on Lyft rides and 2X points per dollar on shared Lyft rides.
 The best part?
 You’ll earn the points automatically once your accounts are connected.

 Join Hilton Honors Dining

-You can earn points to eat at restaurants around the world with Hilton Honors Dining—and it’s incredibly easy.
+You can earn points to eat at restaurants around the world with Hilton Honors Dining, and it’s incredibly easy.
 Search for restaurants near you, pay with the credit card you’ve registered with Hilton Honors Dining and earn points.
-You’ll earn two points for every dollar you spend (including taxes and tip) for just showing up, five points for opting in for email notifications and eight points per dollar when you use the service at least 11 times in a calendar year.
+For a limited time, you’ll earn 1,000 bonus points when you join the dining program, spend $25 at eligible restaurants and complete an online review within the first 30 days.

 Rent a car

-Hilton Honors partners with Alamo, Enterprise and National Rental Car, allowing you to both earn points and receive a discount on your rental.
-You’ll earn 2,000 base points just for making a reservation plus an additional 2,000 points for each day you rent a car up to 18,000 points.
+Hilton Honors partners with Alamo, Enterprise and National, allowing you to both earn points and receive a discount on your rental.
+You’ll earn 500 base points just for making a reservation plus additional points (anywhere from 500 to 4,500) for each day you rent a car (up to 5,000 points total).

-As a Hilton Honors member, you can earn bonus points when you reach certain milestones each calendar year.
-After you stay for 20 nights in a Hilton hotel, you’ll receive 10,000 bonus points, then continue to earn 10,000 points for every 10 additional nights you stay throughout the year.
-Also, once you reach 60 nights, you’ll earn 30,000 more points on top of the 10,000 you already earn for hitting another 10 nights, for a total of 40,000 points.
+As a Gold or Diamond tier member, you can earn bonus points when you reach certain milestones each calendar year.
+After you’ve stayed 30 nights in a calendar year, you’ll earn 10,000 bonus points every 10 nights, then continue to earn 10,000 points for every 10 additional nights you stay throughout the year.

 How to redeem Hilton Honors points

-There’s also more than one way to spend the points you’ve earned.
+There’s more than one way to spend the points you’ve earned.